usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 A religious entity is a religious organization or an entity controlled by a religious organization, including a place of worship.

-{% details If an organization has a lay board, is it automatically ineligible for the religious exemption? %}
+#### If an organization has a lay board, is it automatically ineligible for the religious
+exemption?
 No. The exemption is intended to have broad application.
 For example, a parochial school that teaches religious doctrine and is sponsored by a religious order could be exempt, even if it has a lay board.
-{% enddetails %}

 ### III-1.5200 Scope of exemption.